The competition in eCommerce is cutthroat.

 Although still in the beta phase, this tool is set to revolutionize eCommerce advertising.

 Tip: Wanna supercharge your Amazon store?
-Join the eCommerceFuel community to learn from a vibrant group of fellow 7-figure + eCommerce store owners!
+Join the eCommerceFuel community to learn from a vibrant group of people like you — other online store owners!

 Amazon Posts functions similar to social media feeds — it offers shoppers an image-based browsing experience on Amazon.

 The idea is to allow shoppers to explore brand-specific feeds, or browse by product categories to discover new brands.

 Amazon Posts link to product detail pages, making it easier for shoppers to make a purchase.

 The feature is currently available to US vendors and sellers enrolled in the Amazon Brand Registry.

 Read on to learn more about what Posts can do for your business, and how to leverage the tool.

 Posts allow eCommerce vendors to display multiple items in a carousel on product pages.